ufal/eyetracked-multi-modal-translation/README.md

 - ``<cong>`` refers to the congruency between the textual stimulus and the visual stimulus. ``<cong>`` has the values of ``C``, ``I`` or ``M`` corresponding to Congruent (text and image are related), Incongruent (text and image are unrelated) and Missing (image is missing, i.e. an empty image shown).
 - ``<image_id>`` refers to the ID of the actual image presented to the participant as part of the stimulus.
 The image ID distinguishes between images serving for ambiguous sentences (``a...``) and unambiguous sentences (``u...``).
 The images can be found in the ``images/`` directory.

+#### Preprocessed Data

+The folder ``preprocessed-data/`` contains the data divided into the 4 stages.

+The gaze and EEG recordings are in JSON format, the translations produced by the participants are manually transcribed and stored in a simple tab-delimited plain text file.
+Please see ``preprocessed-data/README.md`` for details on the file formats.

 ## Authors